fdnd-agency/oncollaboration/README.md

 You can watch the website live here: 🌐 [oncollaboration.agency.fdnd.nl](https://oncollaboration.agency.fdnd.nl/)

 ## Features
-When building this website, we used SvelteKit.
+When building this website, we used SvelteKit 4.
 We utilized components and made the website dynamic with data from Directus.
 The database is built from 6 tables, and you can find the data model [here](https://github.com/Ryank2004/Oncollaboration-Sprint-14/issues/24#issuecomment-2375264843):
 - [Webinars](https://fdnd-agency.directus.app/items/avl_webinars)
 - [Speakers](https://fdnd-agency.directus.app/items/avl_speakers)
 - [Contourings](https://fdnd-agency.directus.app/items/avl_contourings)